WenyuLWY/HCIC-Construction-VSLAM-Dataset/README.md

 ## Evaluation

-The localization results are saved in tum format.
-See [evo](https://github.com/MichaelGrupp/evo.git) for some help.
-We do not calibrate the extrinsic between lidar and camera, so use --align for automated alignment in evo, or set a same start point manually.
+The localization results are saved in TUM format.
+You can use the [evo tool](https://github.com/MichaelGrupp/evo.git) for trajectory evaluation.
+Note that the extrinsic calibration between the LiDAR and the camera is not provided.
+For alignment in evo, use the --align option for automated alignment, or manually set a common starting point.

 ## Acknowledgments

-We would like to thank the mentioned repositories.
-Please cite our paper if it is useful for you.
+We would like to thank the contributors of the referenced repositories.
+Please cite our paper if this dataset is useful for your work.

 ## Contact

-Please request issues for any problems about the dataset and software.
+If you have any problems with the dataset or software, please open an issue.

 For academic or commercial collaboration, please contact the corresponding author [Prof. Yantao Yu](https://ce.hkust.edu.hk/people/yantao-yu-yuyantao).